Skip to main content

 • Medicine: only some technical courses within the areas of public health and clinical rotation.
 Dentistry, Nutrition and Dietetics, and Physical Therapy courses are not available for exchange students.

-• Economics and Management Sciences: course available only to students fulfil the courses requirements.
+• Economics and Management Sciences: available only to students who fulfil the course requirements.

 • Psychology courses: available only to second to fourth-year students.